Trifindo/Pokemon-DS-Map-Studio/README.md

 # Pokemon DS Map Studio
-Pokemon DS Map Studio is a tool for creating gen 4 and gen 5 Pokémon game's maps, designed to be used alongside SDSME.
+Pokemon DS Map Studio is a tool for creating gen 4 and gen 5 Pokémon games' maps, designed to be used alongside SDSME.

 It doesn't require 3D modeling, instead it provides a tilemap-like interface that is automatically converted in a 3D model.
 Note that this tool **DOES NOT** import maps from the original games, neither it can modify them.